Canelaguil/ContextCharacterGeneration/README.md

 because she was neglected as a child and that sibling was her actual caretaker”.
 Even though the stronger reaction was a coincidence cause by different numbers being chosen from the normal distribution, and the neglect not actually influencing any chance.

-4.2 The framework
+## The framework
-Figure 4.1 shows the set-up of the model.
-It is designed to be modular: all communication between agents happens through the community model, and likewise all support classes of the agents are addressed through their respective agents.
+The model is designed to be modular: all communication between agents happens through the community model, and likewise all support classes of the agents are addressed through their respective agents.
 As a result, all support classes can easily be replaced by treating them as APIs.

 In addition to that, existing systems within the model can be adjusted to a project’s need.
 Take the faction system for example: ”factions” can be used to represent: